konflux-ci/release-service-catalog/tasks/collect-data/README.md

 A task result is returned for each resource with the relative path to the stored JSON for it in the workspace.
 There is also a task result for the fbcFragment extracted from the snapshot's first component.

+Finally, the task checks that the keys from the correct resource (a key that should come from the ReleasePlanAdmission should not be present in the Release data section).

 ## Parameters

 | Name                 | Description                                        | Optional | Default value |